Beating the probabilistic lower bound on $q$-perfect hashing: Introduction

+We note that the numerical results imply that the same construction also beat the probabilistic lower bound for small $q$.
+This leads to the following conjecture. \begin{con} For every integer $q$, there exists a perfect $q$-hash code beating the probabilistic lower bound.
+Moreover, such construction can be obtained via a concatenation code defined in Theorem \ref{thm:3.13}, Theorem \ref{thm:3.14} and Theorem \ref{thm:newbound}. \end{con}

-The paper is organized as follows.
+This paper is organized as follows.
 In Section 2, we propose a new concatenation technique and derive a lower bound on $R_q$ in terms of the number of separated $q$-element subsets of the inner code.
 In Section 3, we provide several candidates for the inner code of our concatenation technique and estimate the number of separated $q$-element subsets for these candidates.
-By plugging this number into the lower bound in Section 2, we manage to prove that the probabilistic lower bound on $R_q$ can be improved in many cases.
+By plugging this number into the lower bound in Section 2, we manage to prove that the probabilistic lower bound on $R_q$ with $q\neq 2\pmod 4$ can be improved in many cases.
+In Section 4, we provide another candidate that can beat the probabilistic lower bound for $q=2 \pmod 4$.
+In Section 5, we provide a construction that is not based on linear code which can further improve the lower bound on $R_5$ and $R_7$.